-The price tag disqualifies the Z623 from the running for a most affordable set of desktop speakers, but this was never the goal for the manufacturer and you’ll be most pleasantly surprised by the level of sound quality this home entertainment worthy item has to offer.
+The price tag disqualifies the Z623 from running for a most affordable set of desktop speakers, but this was never the goal for the manufacturer, and you’ll be most pleasantly surprised by the level of sound quality this home entertainment-worthy item has to offer.

 This wouldn’t be possible without the surprisingly strong subwoofer that performs well during parties and quite romantic nights with your girl.
-You’ve come here for a computer speakers review and you’re probably surprised by the potential role the Z623 could play in your home entertainment theater, so let’s see how the design of the entire system is connected with the set of functionalities it provides.
+You’ve come here for a computer speakers review, and you’re probably surprised by the potential role the Z623 could play in your home entertainment theater, so let’s see how the design of the entire system is connected with the set of functionalities it provides.

-The first thing you should be aware of is the unusual size of the entire speaker system that measures 7.8×5.6×5.4 inches you’ll need to figure out where to place it.
+The first thing you should be aware of is the unusual size of the entire speaker system, which measures 7.8 x 5.6 x 5.4 inches you’ll need to figure out where to place it.
 Your computer desk may not be big enough for these types of speakers.
 They’re stereo speakers, so they’ll need their space and a clear path to the ceiling because they take a slightly upward angle.

-The all in one mindset is also presented through the inclusion of three different knobs responsible for the control of the following functions: volume, bass, and power.
-All of this together with the subwoofer cable and the connection with the left paneled speaker can be found on the right-side speaker.
+The all-in-one mindset is also presented by including three different knobs responsible for controlling the following functions: volume, bass, and power.
+All of this, together with the subwoofer cable and the connection with the left-paneled speaker, can be found on the right-side speaker.

-This is how you control the subwoofer levels and there’s a click mechanism right at the middle of the circle that acts as a signalization for flat response levels, but in most cases, you’ll need to go a bit further behind that border if you want to get the clearest most honest sound possible.
+This is how you control the subwoofer levels, and there’s a click mechanism right at the middle of the circle that acts as a signalization for flat response levels, but in most cases, you’ll need to go a bit further behind that border if you want to get the clearest most honest sound possible.

-This is one of the rare 2.1 audio systems that doesn’t mix the low pitched tones with the mid and high ones like many other products manufactured by some of Logitech’s biggest competitors.
+This is one of the rare 2.1 audio systems that doesn’t mix the low-pitched tones with the mid and high ones like many other products manufactured by some of Logitech’s biggest competitors.

 It’s a tough call deciding on which are the best PC speakers currently available as you need to take into consideration various factors from sound imaging to price to value ratio, but it seems like other items on this list will need to step up their game to take down the Z623 200 Watt speaker system created by Logitech from the top spot in our hearts.